Muscular Dystrophy Association: History

-The organization was founded in 1950 by a group with personal connections to muscular dystrophy, including Paul Cohen who lived with the disease.
+The organization was founded in 1950 by a group with personal connections to muscular dystrophy, including Paul Cohen who lived with Facioscapulohumeral muscular dystrophy (FSHD).
 Originally known as the Muscular Dystrophy Associations of America, it was renamed to its present name in the 1970s.

 In 1954, MDA began its partnership with the International Association of Fire Fighters for its annual Fill the Boot fundraising drive.
 In 1955, the organization held its first summer camp.

 In 1980, American motorcycle manufacturer Harley Davidson became an MDA National Sponsor; in 1987 the MDA Ride For Life program began, a fundraising motorcycle ride held over Labor Day weekend.
 In 1986, oil and gas provider Citgo became a second national sponsor of the organization.

 In 1982, the MDA Shamrocks program launched in Grand Rapids, Michigan, and became a national program one year later.
 In 1996, MDA and Lewis were jointly honored by the American Medical Association with a lifetime achievement awards for their contributions to the health and welfare of humanity.

+Dr. Stanley Appel established Houston Methodist Hospital's amyotrophic lateral sclerosis clinic with MDA in 1982, which has evolved into the MDA ALS Research and Clinical Center at the Houston Methodist Neurological Institute.
+Dr. Appel's pioneering work includes the development of an immunotherapy treatment that may slow the progression of ALS.
+Dr. Appel's efforts were recognized by the MDA when he received the MDA's Tribute Award in 2022.